-Hiring your first Junior Level Programmer can be a challenge, not only do you want to find someone that will be a good fit for you company or project.
-You also don’t want to have to fire someone, I know that fear.
-Keep reading and I tell you about my experiences, what worked and what didn’t.
+Hiring your first Junior Level Programmer can be a challenge; not only do you want to find someone that will be a good fit for your company or project.
+You also don’t want to fire someone; I know that fear.
+Keep reading, and I’ll tell you about my experiences, what worked and what didn’t.

-Answer: Hiring your first Jr software developer is only different from hiring any other employee in one keyway.
-Jr-Level people need more guidance, patience, and mentoring than the other skill levels.
-You need to commit to spending time with your new Jr-Level employee to help them grow.
+Answer: Hiring your first Jr software developer differs from hiring any other employee in one keyway.
+Jr-Level people need more guidance, patience, and mentoring than those different skill levels.
+It would be best if you committed to spending time with your new Jr-Level employee to help them grow.

-Don’t get me wrong you have a ton of considerations you should make during the hiring process but before you even decide you want to hire a Jr-Level Engineer you should make sure you know what you are paying for and getting.
-Because with a Jr Developer or Engineer you are not only paying them in monetary compensation but you should be devoting time and effort to growing them out of the Jr-Level.
+Don’t get me wrong, you have a ton of considerations you should make during the hiring process, but before you decide to hire a Jr-Level Software Engineer, you should make sure you know what kind of commitment you are making.
+Because with a Jr Developer or Engineer, you are not only paying them in monetary compensation, but you should be devoting time and effort to growing them out of the Jr-Level.

-Before you decide though you might want to know the role of the Junior Level Software Engineer, and that is what I cover in the next section.
-I also wrote another article about this subject (Junior Software Engineer: What Should I Expect).
+Before you decide, you might want to know more about the Junior Level Software Engineer’s role.
+I wrote another article about this subject from the aspect of the developer: Junior Software Engineer: What Should I Expect.

 What is the Role of a Junior Level Software Developer?

 You’re the boss!
-You can have your Junior Level Software Engineer stand in the corner and recite documentation all day if you want.
-However, I’m sure we can find something much more productive for the newest and greenest member of your team.
+If you want, you can have your Junior Level Software Engineer stand in the corner and recite documentation all day.
+However, I’m sure we can find something much more productive for your team’s newest and greenest member.

-- Make introductions where necessary, show people around, let them know the culture
+- Make introductions where necessary, show people around, and let them know the culture.

-- While this should happen during the interview process some I think you would be surprised to see how many companies throw the new developers in a room and point to a computer.
-This is much worse for the Junior Dev.
+- While this should happen during the interview process, I think you would be surprised to see how many companies throw the new developers in a room and point to a computer.
+This acclimation shock is much worse for the Junior Dev.

-- Let them set up and familiarize with their computer and the coding environment
+- Let them familiarize themselves with their computer and the coding environment.

-- Yes, this is very similar to the first task where the first one is more about the office and hierarchy of the workplace.
-Now you need to let them start getting familiar with the digital structures and standard operating procedures for your company and project.
-Realize this can take a few days up to a couple of weeks depending on several factors.
+- Yes, this is very similar to the first task, where the first one is more about the office and hierarchy of the workplace.
+Now you need to let them start getting familiar with your company and project’s digital structures and standard operating procedures.
+Realize this can take a few days up to a couple of weeks, depending on several factors.

 - Let them fail but only just enough; then guide them

-- Some might see this feels a little familiar to other project management methodologies and even agile.
-It is also good for the employee’s psychological well-being to know someone is there to help, but they are given the room to try things.
+- Some might see this as familiar to other project management methodologies and even agile.
+It is also beneficial for the employee’s mental well-being to know that they are helped but have the freedom to try things.

-For the most part be ready to do a lot of training.
-Be ready for a lot of guiding.
-You can hope for a surprise of someone that is very good, but just never had a title before.
-In such a case you can move them out of the Jr-Level much faster.
-Some companies I know about have the Junior title for only as long as is actually needed and this could be as little as 1 week.
+For the most part, be ready to do a lot of training.
+Be prepared for a lot of guidance.
+You can hope for a surprise from someone who is very good but has never had a title before.
+In such a case, you can move them out of the Jr-Level much faster.
+Some companies I know about have the Junior title for only as long as needed, which could be as little as one week.

-Although I have talked much about treating them well you should still expect them to do quality work and be able to help you move your project forward.
-For that reason, I have compiled the following list from my other article.
+Although I have talked much about treating them well, you should still expect them to do quality work and help you move your project forward.
+Therefore, I have compiled the following list from my other article.

 - Assisting in regular software development and engineering problems